 Substance Abuse Treatment at Mission Harbor

 If your teenager is struggling with substance abuse, getting professional treatment is the first step towards a successful recovery.
 At Mission Harbor, we specialize in the treatment of addiction and mental health disorders in adolescents, using therapies like talk therapy, detoxification, meditation, family therapy, and more.
-Contact us today to learn more about the services we offer at our outpatient center in Santa Barbara.
+Contact us today to learn more about the services we offer at our outpatient centers in Santa Barbara and Southern California.